4 STEPS TO YOUR DREAM BOD

 *And as always, consult your doctor before starting any new food or exercise regimen, especially with a pre-existing condition such as diabetes.

 My mom is diabetic.
 She went years without ever eating a piece of fruit.
 Now she eats fruit all the time, but only one piece at a time and she pairs it with protein.
 It does not raise her sugar at all.
 She can have almost any fruit with protein except melons, pineapple, and super ripe bananas.
 Every diabetic has their own individual problem fruits or sugar spiking foods.
-Monitor yourself closely when trying fruits and only try one fruit at a time so that you clearly know which ones you can tolerate.
+Monitor yourself closely when trying fruits and only try one fruit at a time so that you clearly know which ones you can tolerate and make sure you eat protein with it.

 But as for non-diabetics, don't be afraid of fruit.
 It's the earth's sweet gift to us.
 Once you cut out all the refined sugar out of your diet, fruits will taste sweeter than they ever have before.
 They will become a treat for you.
 Fruits are packed with vitamins, minerals, antioxidants, phytonutrients, fiber, and help fight off many diseases including heart disease, high blood pressure, stroke, type-2 diabetes, kidney stones, cancers, and many more.